discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/04-outlets.md

 id: theme-developer-tutorial-outlets
 ---

-Discourse uses the [Ember JS Framework](https://emberjs.com/) for its user-facing interface.
+Discourse uses the [Ember JS Framework](https://emberjs.com/) for its user interface.
 On top of Ember, Discourse provides a number of APIs to allow themes to customize the user interface.
 The most commonly-used API is Plugin Outlets.

 These outlets are positioned throughout Discourse core, and allow themes to render Ember Components inside them.
 Those components are given access to some contextual information called "outlet args".